sudheerj/reactjs-interview-questions/coding-exercise/README.md

 <p>

 ##### Answer: 4
-If you try to use **{ref.current}** in the render method, the number won’t be updated on click.
+testing my changes If you try to use **{ref.current}** in the render method, the number won’t be updated on click.
 This is because **ref.current** does not trigger a re-render unlike state.
 This property is mainly used to read and write the values inside event handler or outside the render method.
 </p>
 </details>